Gets to the core of ‘Imbalance & Disharmony’

 Herbal Medicine is the oldest form of medicine.
 It has evolved in every culture to suit the climate and health challenges people face in the place where they are living.

-Herbal treatments really do get to the root of the problem, treating the cause rather than the effect.
+Herbal treatments and herbalism really do get to the root of the problem, treating the cause rather than the effect.
 For example, it is no mistake that Salix alba, (white willow) grows near water.
 The bark of this tree is used as an anti-inflammatory for arthritis.
 Arthritis is an invasion of ‘cold and damp’ and that is why people living in damp climates tend to suffer from it.
 However Salix also works on a much deeper level, it actually shifts energy that has become blocked in a painful joint.

 The colour or texture of a plant can also indicate its use.
 Hawthorn berries are red and serve as a heart tonic.
 Lungwort, a herb used for various lung problems tends to have the appearance of a diseased lung.
 I have found the flower essence of snapdragon extremely helpful for all kinds of throat ailments.
 The flower of snapdragon has the shape of a throat.